 He was the author of Roar of the Tiger (Orion Books, New York, 1991).

-General Howard died at Bay Pines, Florida, 18 March 1995.
+Brigadier General James Howell Howard, United States Air Force (Retired), died at the Veterans Affairs Medical Center, Bay Pines, Florida, 18 March 1995.
 He was buried at the Arlington National Cemetery, Arlington, Virginia.

 James Howard’s P-51 Mustang was named DING HAO! and carried the victory marks from his AVG combat missions.¹ [“Ding Hao” was an American World War II slang term based on the Chinese phrase, 挺好的 (“ting hao de“) meaning “very good” or “number one”.]

 The North American Aviation P-51 Mustang is a single-place, single-engine long range fighter.
 It is a low-wing monoplane with retractable landing gear and is of all-metal construction.
 The fighter is powered by a liquid-cooled V-12 engine.
 It was originally produced for the United Kingdom’s Royal Air Force as the Mustang Mk.I.
 Two examples were provided to the U.S. Army Air Corps, designated XP-51.
 This resulted in orders for the P-51A and A-36 Apache dive bomber variant.
 These early Mustangs were powered by the Allison V-1750 engine driving a three-bladed propeller, which also powered the Lockheed P-38 Lightning and Curtiss P-40 Warhawk.